The Dangers of Plastic, the Silent Killer

 - Use glass or metal containers in the kitchen.

 - Choose baby bottles made of glass for your infant (even though they might seem more dangerous if they were to fall and break).

 - Don’t buy flexible plastic toys and keep your children from chewing or sucking on them.

-- Don’t heat your food in a microwave if it’s stored in plastic.
+- Don’t heat your food in a microwave if in a plastic container.

-- Get rid of containers that are damaged or melted.
+- Get rid of damaged or melted containers.

 - Don’t reuse plastic water bottles for exercise or for getting your two liters of water a day.